MicrosoftDocs/Viva/Viva/insights/Setup/Upload-organizational-data.md

 ## Validation succeeds

 If validation succeeds, the **Upload** page will indicate it and show the size of the upload and that the overall process is complete.
-After successful validation, Viva Insights processes your new data.
+After successful validation, Workplace Analytics processes your new data.

 ![Validation succeeded.](../images/wpa/setup/upload6-validated.png)